(Beta) The Spotify Android SDK makes it easy to add audio streaming, user authentication and other Spotify features to Android apps.

 Authentication and Authorization

-To authenticate an application user, to get the user’s authorization to access private data, and to stream music, your application will first need to connect to the Spotify Accounts Service and retrieve a valid OAuth access token.
+To authenticate an application user, to get the user’s authorization to access private data, and to stream music, your application will first need to connect to the Spotify Android client or Spotify Accounts Service and retrieve a valid OAuth access token.
 The Android SDK’s Authentication Library provides the classes you need to do this.

-You can perform the authentication/authorization in either a native WebView or in a browser window.
+You can perform the authentication/authorization in either via Spotify Android client or in a browser window.
 Our Android SDK Authentication Guide provides instructions and examples for both methods.

 The authentication of the user and the authorization of scopes follows exactly the same path as user authentication and authorization for the Spotify Web API; for detailed information, see the Web API Authorization Guide.